Supervised Image Classification with Random Forest in R

 Yuri Souza

-Quick intro and backgroung
+Quick Intro and Background

 I’ve been trying to perform supervised image classification of satellite images in R for a while, and I’ve always stumbled upon conceptual problems, such as: How to do it?
 Which parameters to use for validation?
 Which packages and functions?
+What is happing on the background?

 That said, lets get started!!!